|

 river.
 This is the time when bigger fish start to run the system, fish

 between 20lbs and 30lbs are not uncommon.
+Sea

 trout also run the river from late may to august and may also be caught